pragyaai/ndna/_llm/FAQ.md

 Thus, CIVIC disentangles genuine latent cultural priors from token frequency and syntactic biases, ensuring that observed effects reflect deep epistemic structure rather than surface-level artifacts {% cite pires2019multilingual %} {% cite scao2022bloom %} {% cite amari2016information %}.

-## How does CIVIC mathematically ensure that observed cross-cultural divergences are not byproducts of model stochasticity or random initialization effects?
+✶ **How does CIVIC mathematically ensure that observed cross-cultural divergences are not byproducts of model stochasticity or random initialization effects?**

-This is a key challenge: could divergences identified by CIVIC simply result from random initialization noise or stochasticity in optimization rather than genuine cultural priors?
+➠ This is a key challenge: could divergences identified by CIVIC simply result from random initialization noise or stochasticity in optimization rather than genuine cultural priors?
 CIVIC mitigates this through multiple rigorous mathematical strategies:

 1. **Stochastic ensemble invariance.**
    For each cultural LLM variant, CIVIC computes the topological and geometric invariants across multiple random seeds: